satlifts/fractal_flame/Variance/README.md

 ## Program for C++ Final Project that implements the Fractal Flame Algorithm.

-Huge thanks to Professor Sanchirico for providing the necessary information and codes to implement this algorithm.
+Finished the test cases and implementation of spherical variance.